kanzie88/CSI-SAP2000-Python-OAPI-Tunnel-design/README.md

 2) Update load combinations and load cases in Load_cases_combi.xlsx in sheet [Load summary(updated)] (those in yellow boxes)
 3) Open SAP2000_Tunnel_Box_modelling.py and run script to create SAP2000 model and analyse

+#Use "SAP2000_Tunnel_Box_Modules/Getting_aggreagted_loads_sap2000_CST2.py" to aggregate the four critical cases for RC frame design purpose:
+1) 'Max Mz' and correpsonding Fx
+2) 'Min Mz' and correpsonding Fx
+3) 'Max Fx' and correpsonding Mz
+4) 'Min Fx' and correpsonding Mz

+ output is a dataframe of aggregated frames forces